2024-2025 Academic Catalog

 MEE 460.
 Engineering Analysis.
 3 Hours

 Engineering Analysis: Entry into AI-supported modeling of engineering systems.
 Emphasis on open-ended projects leading to data-based machine learning models and subsequent application of models to develop new solutions and insights.
 Identification and problem definition are relative to provided data.
 Classification and regression model approaches are considered.
 Statistical analysis is used to characterize model domain applicability, correlation, and co-linearity.
 Stacking benefits to reduce over-fitting in model development is demonstrated.
 Post-model development analysis involving optimization and/or Monte Carlo analysis to quantify uncertainty is considered.
 Effective communication of modeling, simulation, results, and conclusions is expected.
-Prerequisites: MTH 219, Senior Standing.
+Prerequisites: MTH 219.

 MEE 461.
 Solar Energy Engineering.
 3 Hours